-5- Much less controversial than shadowing have been with a focus on

-such as, preliminary exercises

-content processing,

-simultaneous paraphrasing

-6- shadowing tasks with, or

-Combined

-cloze exercise

-simultaneous interpreting of well-known fairy tales.

-7- Beyond the first stage of training designed to familiarize students with the technique of SI,

-8- it is important to emphasise the need to to teach

-particularly for, and to create a training environment that is

-focus on the process rather than the product,

-strategies

-coping with lexical and structural difficulties

-as close to real-life condition as possible.

-W. hat is sight translation?

-1- Sight translation is that can be used as, or even an

-a special form of interpreting

-a preliminary exercise

-aptitude test.

-2- There is no doubt that sight translation is an integral part of an interpreter's translational competence

-3- interpreting at sight in combination with SI,
+----- such as------, preliminary exercises content processing, simultaneous paraphrasing 6- shadowing tasks ------ with------, or ------Combined cloze exercise simultaneous interpreting of well-known fairy tales.
+7- Beyond the first stage of training designed to familiarize students with the technique of SI, 8- it is important to emphasise the need to ------ to teach -----particularly for------, and to create a training environment that is -----focus on the process rather than the product, strategies coping with lexical and structural difficulties as close to real-life condition as possible.
+What is sight translation?
+1- Sight translation is ------- that can be used as------, or even an -----a special form of interpreting a preliminary exercise aptitude test.
+2- There is no doubt that sight translation is an integral part of an interpreter's -----translational competence 3- interpreting at sight in combination ----with SI.